What is it?

 Generally speaking, properly maintained asphalt should undergo a full removal and replacement every 20-25 years depending on factors including: weather, sun exposure, water damage, wear and tear, level of use, etc. This life can be sustained and prolonged with repairs as needed and regularly applied seal coat (every 3-5 years).
 However, seal coating has its limits.
 If the asphalt underneath has deteriorated beyond repair, a seal coat will do nothing more than highlight the cracks and imperfections and a full removal and replacement is recommended instead.

 If you’re questioning it, you probably need it in some capacity.
 That’s where we come in to help.
-Your project may be as simple as some pothole repair, crack fill, or seal, or as (seemingly) complex as a full removal and application.
+Your project may be as simple as some pothole repair, crack seal, resurfacing, or seal coat; or as (seemingly) complex as a full removal and replacement.
 Our experienced Estimators will meet with you to determine what is best for your needs and your budget.